 Owning and operating a farm takes a lot of time and patience, but it also provides significant memories.
 After watching his family’s farm carry on through five generations, Eric Schroeder of Schroeder Bros.
 Farms Inc. in Antigo, Wisconsin, says he has lots of great memories growing up.
 “Our farm was established in Antigo in 1879 with crops and potatoes.
 In the 1960’s, my great grandpa and Uncle Tom started focusing on growing seed potatoes.”Meet Eric

 Nick comes from a family of farmers — he’s third-generation — but is now the only remaining family member who is a farmer.
-Together, he and his wife share responsibility for their 400-acre Healthy Grown Wisconsin potato farm.
+Together, he and his wife share responsibility for their 3,500-acre Wisconsin potato and vegetable farm, 400 of the potato acres are Healthy Grown certified.
 A member of Healthy Grown from its inception, Nick can appreciate how far the sustainable growing program has come.
 “It was a long process.”Meet Nick

-RPE (aka Russet Potato Exchange) has been around since the ’60s.
+RPE has been around since the ’60s.
 Started by the Wysocki brothers, RPE continues to be a family business — and one that holds itself to a higher standard as both a Healthy Grown® grower and shipper (Healthy Grown shippers must be certified annually).
 Why bother with the extra work involved with sustainability?
-Answers Russell, ““We’re stewards of the land — and this is our opportunity to do good things for the land and good things for the industry.”Meet Russell
+Answers Russell, “We’re stewards of the land — and this is our opportunity to do good things for the land and good things for the industry.”Meet Russell